Melissaay/power-bi-sales-dashboard/README.md

 A dashboard is not just a visual tool.
 It is part of a broader system combining data, business rules and decision logic.
+This work goes beyond dashboard design and focuses on building a coherent performance monitoring system aligned with business structure.